-As the Adult Day Healthcare Program (ADHCP) is a non-residential setting as described above, the New York State Department of Health (the Department) must ensure the ADHCP meets the established requirements set forth in the Final Rule and is in full compliance by March 31, 2022.
+As the Adult Day Healthcare Program (ADHCP) is a non-residential setting as described above, the New York State Department of Health (the Department) must ensure the ADHCP meets the established requirements set forth in the Final Rule and is in full compliance.
 All ADHCPs must be considered "home and community-based" as defined under Federal regulations 42 CFR 441.301 and 441.710 to continue receiving federal funding.